HIVIZ Shooting Tips

 Shooting Tip #24: Close-Quarter Shooting by Mark Hotaling

 In extreme close-quarter shooting, accuracy is imperative and speed is critical.
-When the target is under 3 yards away, extend the pistol straight out and with both eyes open, press the trigger while looking over the sights.The HiViz sight will greatly increase your speed and accuracy and in this situation, instantly affirm your weapon is on target.
+When the target is under three yards away, extend the pistol straight out and with both eyes open press the trigger while looking over the sights.
+Your HIVIZ sight will greatly increase your speed and accuracy and in this situation, instantly affirm your weapon is on target.

-Shooting Tip #19: Sight Acquisition
+Shooting Tip #25: Sight Acquisition

-Shooting Tip #21: Co-witnessing
+Shooting Tip #26: Co-witnessing

-Co-witnessing uses one sight system to zero or confirm zero of another sight system.
-In this tip, we are using back-up iron sights to co-witness an optic device because optic devices are susceptible to damage or failure.
-Co-witnessing an optic AR2008 makes it viable to switch an optic device between rifles or for confirming zero if the optic has been removed or suffered damage.
-First, insure zero of HiViz front/peep rear sights (1) at the desired range (usually zeroed at 25 yards and confirmed at 100 yards).
-Next, install the optic device and view the dot through the peep sight with the HiViz sight centered as if shooting (2).
-Adjust the optic device until the dot is superimposed or forms a figure 8 on the HiViz front sight (3).
+Co-witnessing a HIVIZ AR-15 front sight makes it viable to switch an optic device between rifles or for confirming zero if the optic has been removed or suffered damage.
+First, ensure zero of the HIVIZ front/peep rear sights (1) at the desired range (usually zeroed at 25 yards and confirmed at 100 yards).
+Next, install the optic device and view the dot through the peep sight with the HIVIZ sight centered as if shooting (2).
+Adjust the optic device until the dot is superimposed or forms a figure 8 on the HIVIZ front sight (3).

-Note: This technique will not work with higher mounts or magnified optic devices such as the ACOG sight or conventional rifle scopes.
+NOTE: This technique will not work with higher mounts or magnified optic devices such as the ACOG sight or conventional riflescopes.

-Shooting Tip #22: Tactical Sight Picture and Stance by Mark Hotaling
+Shooting Tip #27: Tactical Sight Picture and Stance by Mark Hotaling

-Hunting sight picture and stance: While hunting birds or shooting clays, the shooter will have an off-set stance with his shooting side foot set back behind him.
-The sight picture should be two eyes open, focusing on the target with the sight in his peripheral vision.
+Hunting Sight Picture and Stance: While hunting birds or shooting clays, the shooter will have an off-set stance with his shooting side foot set back behind him.
+The sight picture should be two-eyes-open, focusing on the target with the sight in his peripheral vision.

-Very different than a hunting stance, the tactical shot gunner should have both feet roughly shoulder width apart, toes pointed at the target.
-The shoulders are nearly squared up with the target and the shooting side foot is only a couple of inches back from the other.
-The sight picture should be that of shooting a rifle or pistol – front sight aligned with the rear sight and when the trigger is pressed, his eye is solely focused on the front sight.
-With the proper tactical sight alignment, sight picture and front sight focus, the tactical shotgun can certainly be employed in a surgical manner and the HiViz sight makes target acquisition much faster and more accurate.
+Tactical Sight Picture and Stance: A tactical stance is very different than a hunting stance.
+The tactical shotgunner should have both feet roughly shoulder width apart, toes pointed at the target.
+The shoulders are nearly squared up with the target and the shooting side foot is only a couple of inches back from the other foot.
+The sight picture should be that of shooting a rifle or pistol: front sight aligned with the rear sight and when the trigger is pressed, your eye is solely focused on the front sight.
+With the proper tactical sight alignment, sight picture and front sight focus, the tactical shotgun can deliver extreme accuracy.
+The addition of a HIVIZ sight makes target acquisition much faster and more accurate.